Ruth Bradley: Career

+Bradley voiced the pink Power Ranger in the Irish-language version of Power Rangers.
 Bradley's first screen appearances were in 2002 in Ultimate Force (as Georgia Gracey) and Sinners (as Angela).

-Since then, she has had recurring roles in The Clinic (3 episodes, 2003), Love Is the Drug (4 episodes, 2004), Legend (6 episodes, 2006), The Innocence Project (8 episodes, 2006–07), Plus One (6 episodes, 2009) and Love/Hate (seasons 1 and 2).
+She had recurring roles in The Clinic (3 episodes, 2003), Love Is the Drug (4 episodes, 2004), Legend (6 episodes, 2006), The Innocence Project (8 episodes, 2006–07), Plus One (6 episodes, 2009) and Love/Hate (seasons 1 and 2).

 She presented at the 4th Irish Film and Television Awards in 2007.
 She won the IFTA Award for Best Supporting Actress in 2007 for Stardust.
 In 2009, Bradley starred in the film In Her Skin, the true story of an Australian teen who goes missing and is later found to have been murdered by her childhood friend (played by Bradley).
 Bradley won a Best Actress award at the Milan International Film Festival 2010 for her performance.

 In late 2010, she filmed the female lead in the Irish monster movie Grabbers, which opened in August 2012 and later screened worldwide.

 She had a recurring role as Emily Merchant in the fourth and fifth series of the ITV science fiction show Primeval.

 She played companion Molly O'Sullivan in the Doctor Who audio drama Dark Eyes.

-She has appeared as DI Karen Voss in the Channel 4/AMC science fiction series Humans since 2015.
+She appeared as DI Karen Voss in the Channel 4/AMC science fiction series Humans from 2015.

 In autumn 2019, she played Angie in the dark and comic BBC series Guilt.